SMERSH: History

 Until 3 February 1941, the 4th Department (Special Section, OO) of the Main Directorate of State Security (GUGB)—the most important security body within the People's Commissariat of Internal Affairs (NKVD)—was responsible for the Soviet Armed Forces' military counter-intelligence.
 On that date, the Special Section's 12 Sections and one Investigation Unit were separated from GUGB NKVD.
 The official liquidation of OO GUGB within NKVD was announced on 12 February by a joint order № 00151/003 of NKVD and NKGB USSR.
 The rest of GUGB was abolished and staff was moved to newly created People's Commissariat for State Security (NKGB).
 Departments of former GUGB were renamed Directorates.
 For example, former Foreign Department (INO) became Foreign Directorate (INU); political police represented by Secret Political Department (SPO) became Secret Political Directorate (SPU), and so on.
 The former GUGB 4th Department (OO) was split into three sections.
 One section, which handled military counter-intelligence in NKVD troops (former 11th Section of GUGB 4th Department OO) became 3rd NKVD Department or OKR (Otdel KontrRazvedki), the chief of OKR NKVD was Aleksander Belyanov, Commissar State Security 3rd rank.
 On 25 February 1941, Viktor Abakumov became NKVD deputy Commissar in charge of supervising this and several other departments.

 The second and most significant part went to the Defense Commissariat Soviet Armed Forces (the NKO) becoming its 3rd Directorate or (3 Upravlenie).
 The 3rd NKO Directorate took over most of the 4th GUGB Department Sections and was headed by division commissar Anatolii Mikheev, the former and last OO GUGB NKVD chief.
-The third part of former OO (the 10 Section) became the Navy Commissariat (the Red Fleet) 3rd Directorate.
+The third part of former OO (the 10 Section) became the People's Commissariat of the Navy 3rd Directorate.
 The head of navy KI was Andrei Petrov, a state security captain.